Vanilagy/Marbleland/docs/api.md

 **Requires [authentication](#authentication).** Checks the validity of a token specified in the Authorization header.
 If it is valid, returns [SignInInfo](#signininfo) for the corresponding account.

 ### `GET` /api/account/{account-id}/info
-Returns metadata about the given account in form of [ProfileInfo](#profileinfo).
+Returns extended metadata about a given account in form of [ExtendedProfileInfo](#extendedprofileinfo).

 ### `GET` /api/account/{account-id}/avatar
-Get the avatar image for the given account.
+Get the avatar image for a given account.
 Note that this will return a default image if the account hasn't set an avatar yet, and in that case the `size` query param won't do anything.

 **Query parameters:**